d052057/ShellAndEnum/README.md

 I published this app so that other start up app developer like me can use them as a sample/guide to do it.
 I have spend a lot time to figure this one out.
 If you've gone thru this app, pleasea go back to Msft documentation to compare mine vs theirs.
 Thanks Microsoft.

+I am using VS2022 and Dotnet core 6 in this application.
+I believe this will work Dotnet core 5 as well except that the code need to mod about nullable.:)
+Good Luck.